+In this article, learn how to create or add a public project to your organization.
 A public project is similar to any other project that you add to your organization.
-Each project provides a repository for source code and a place for a group of people to plan, track progress, and collaborate on building software solutions.
+Every project provides a repository for source code and a place for a group of people to plan, track progress, and collaborate on building software solutions.

 You can add a public project to your existing organization, or create an organization and create a public project at that time.
 If you want to make an existing private project public, you can change the project's visibility.

 - You must have an organization created in Azure DevOps.
 If you don't have one, do that now.

 - As an organization Owner, you can create projects.
 If you're not the owner, then you must be a member of the Project Collection Administrators Group or have your Create new projects permission set to Allow.

 Enable anonymous access to projects for your organization